Here’s the link: http://smarturl.it/inspectorkirby1

 Susie shrugged.
 ‘Then why leave these new ones here?’

 ‘Sorry, I was worried.
-Sarah and I are very close and this is going to sound silly, but it just doesn’t feel right.
+Sarah and I are very close and this is going to sound silly, it just doesn’t feel right.
 So I called the police.
 I hope that was OK?’

 Kirby was never one to dismiss someone on the grounds they felt things “didn’t feel right”.
 In his experience things not feeling right often led to things not being right.
 It didn’t feel right to him either.

 ‘Yes, of course,’ Kirby said.
 Normally the station wouldn’t bother until someone had been missing for over twenty-four hours unless there were suspicious circumstances.
-Did shoes count?
+Did a pair of shoes count?
 However, together the shoe thing, a single girl and Susie’s insistence, he presumed had persuaded the experienced Desk Sergeant that an exception should be made.
 ‘Quite right,’ thought Kirby.
 He smiled at Susie again.
 ‘She may well just turn up or call.
 We hope she does.
 Better to be safe though.’

 He stared down at the shoes as if willing them to tell him something.
-It looked as if Sarah had just stepped out of them and continued her journey.
-But that wasn’t right.
+It looked as if Sarah had simply stepped out of them and continued her journey.
+Yet that wasn’t right.
 The shoes were both laced up good and tight.
 Another puzzle.
 Why couldn’t life be simple?
 People always assumed that as a detective you lived for puzzles.
 Well he didn’t.
 Solving crime should be straightforward.
 The burglar caught with a bag marked “swag” in his hands, “You got me bang to rights there, guv, and no mistake.”
 Case solved.

 Kirby shook his head.
 Why would someone unlace their shoes, remove them, lace them up again and then line them up at the side of the road?
 Or, for that matter, why would anyone attack someone, then carefully take off their shoes, lace them up again and place them at the side of the road?
 He put the last theory in his mental wastebin.
 Even half-braindead commuters would have noticed a young girl being attacked or forcibly abducted at the side of the road in broad daylight.
 Although they might not have reported it, of course.
 However, someone would have filmed it, put it up on Twitter or Facebook or whatever was trendy this month in social media.
 He poked the shoes with his pen.
 They didn’t get up and run off.
 He frowned.
 What now?